ZouYang31/ZouYang31.github.io/_pages/about.md

 At BU, I am fortunate to be part of <a href="https://truthmarket.com/">Platform Governance Research Lab</a>, advised by <a href="https://truthmarket.com/people/mva/index.html">Professor Van Alstyne</a>.
 I am also privileged to collaborate with <a href="https://www.aeghassami.com/">Professor Ghassami</a> from the Department of Mathematics and Statistics and <a href="https://www.childrenshospital.org/directory/julia-r-koehler">Professor Köhler</a> from Boston Children's Hospital to address community health issues using Causal Inference.

+*Research Interest*
+1. One of the complexities in social science arises from the involvement of different covariates across various domains.
+How can we integrate data from different distributions to improve inference?
+2. AI + social science/public health.
+How can we leverage AI to promote health equity and gain deeper insights into human behavior?
+How can insights from human cognition help us design better AI systems?

 # 🔥 News